danlucraft/redcar/INSTALL.md

 Installing
 ==========

 You must have JRuby installed.
-JRuby version 1.4.0 appears to have some Java interop regressions so you must get at least revision 1022103f1df259428d479baa5cbdb529b4490d3f from 22 Nov.
-Refer to jruby.org for instructions on cloning the latest master.
+See jruby.org for instructions.

 To get set up, clone the repo from github: